kotakotik22/purp-bux/README.md

 The dev release is for very unstable versions.
 These are added almost every commit.

 ###### This type of release might get removed when the repo becomes public

+Just a warning (I guess): I'm not working on this mod seriously, I am working on it more seriously than other mods, but I will still probably abandon it soon, I am using this to learn Git, Github and Forge developlent